 AirPlay 2 is baked into both iOS 11 and MacOS High Sierra, so whether you are using an iPhone, iPad, or computer, you’ll have full control of playback.

 AirPlay 2 is baked into both iOS 11 and MacOS 10.13 High Sierra, so whether you’re using an Apple mobile device or computer, you’ll have full control of audio playback.
 The same goes for the Apple TV and Apple TV 4K streaming devices.
 TvOS 11 (launched in fall 2017) turns your Apple TV into a “sender” device as well as a “receiver” device, so if you’ve got a traditional audio system hooked up to the Apple TV, that will become part of the AirPlay ecosystem as well, even if the speakers don’t support Airplay 2 directly.

 As AirPlay 2 is an open API, any developer or manufacturer can apply to Apple to add support to their app or device, so unlike Sonos (for example), you won’t need to play music from one specific app.

 What works with AirPlay 2?

 As previously mentioned, the list of AirPlay 2 “sender” devices is fairly short, comprising mostly iOS devices (they’ll need iOS 11) and Mac computers (MacOS 10.13) — it won’t work on any devices made before 2011.
-The list of “receiver” devices is also fairly short for now, but it’ll keep getting bigger over time.
+The list of “receiver” devices is also fairly short for now, but it will keep growing over time.
 At CES, Bang & Olufsen teased AirPlay 2 support for a number of speakers and audio systems, and, of course, the HomePod will be supported (in fact, it doesn’t even support Bluetooth — just AirPlay).

 Apple has partnered with several brands whose products will support AirPlay 2 in the coming months and years:

 - Bang & Olufsen